Chang Je-won: Early life and family background

-Chang was born in Dongrae District of Busan on 13 April 1967.
-His father, Chang Sŏng-man (1932–2015), was a pastor, educator who was the former chancellor of Dongseo University and also a politician served as an MP of Democratic Justice Party, the predecessor of LKP, from 1981 to 1988 and was also the Deputy Speaker of the National Assembly from 1987 to 1988.
-His mother, Park Dong-soon (1939-), is an educator and the former president and the incumbent chancellor of Dongseo University.
+Chang was born in Dongnae District, Busan, South Korea on 13 April 1967.
+His father, Jang Seong-man (1932–2015), was a pastor, educator who was the former chancellor of Dongseo University and also a politician serving as an MP of Democratic Justice Party, the predecessor of LKP, from 1981 to 1988 and was also the Deputy Speaker of the National Assembly from 1987 to 1988.
+His mother, Park Dong-soon (1939–), is an educator and the former president and the incumbent chancellor of Dongseo University.
 His brother, Chang Je-kuk (1964-), is the current president of the university.
-He also has a sister named Chang Ju-young.
+He also had a sister named Chang Ju-young.

-He married Han Yoon-soon, former broadcaster of MBC and has a son named Chang Yong-joon (2000-), or known as NO:EL, a former contestant of High School Rapper and now as a hip-hop rapper and singer.
+He married Han Yoon-soon, former broadcaster of MBC and had a son named Chang Yong-joon (2000-), or known as NO:EL, a former contestant of High School Rapper and now as a hip-hop rapper and singer.